 Barry has appeared regularly as a soloist and chamber musician in venues across Europe including the Holywell Music Room and the Sheldonian Theatre in Oxford, the Ton Halle in Zürich and the Konzerthaus in Freiburg to name a few.
 Barry has played in masterclasses for world-leading musicians including Janos Starker, Ralph Kirshbaum, Liwei Qin and Lawrence Power amongst others.
 He has also collaborated over the years with esteemed Australian musicians Brett Dean, David Berlin and Daniel Carter.
 Barry’s most recent concert appearances saw him perform Vivaldi’s Double Cello Concerto with the Freiburg Philharmonic Youth Orchestra as well as the German premiere of Matthew Hindson’s Piano Trio at the Stadttheater Freiburg.

 Barry returned to Melbourne permanently as of June 2018.
-Since arriving back he has been teaching at Scotch College.
-Barry is currently Cello Teacher at Mentone Girls’ Grammar School and The King David School.
+Since arriving back he has been teaching at Scotch College and Mentone Girls’ Grammar School.
 Along-side his cello teaching duties Barry is also Conductor of the St. Kilda Park Primary School Orchestra and Cello Examiner for the AMEB.

 Barry most recently appeared as Principal Cellist with The Philharmonic Orchestra Singapore and guest Cello Teacher with the Raffles Institution String Ensemble in 2019.